Registration of the asylum application

 • The resources which are necessary to facilitate the asylum procedure in distant camps, such as travel and accommodation costs of asylum officers and interpreters, would be saved.[31]

-One case from January 2022 deserves special attention and is related to a political activist from Bahrein, who was denied access to asylum procedure and extradited to his country of origin despite a request for interim measures lodged by the BCHR and granted by the ECtHR.[30]
+One case from January 2022 deserves special attention and is related to a political activist from Bahrein, who was denied access to the asylum procedure and extradited to his country of origin despite a request for interim measures lodged by the BCHR and granted by the ECtHR.[32]
 The person had been held in extradition detention in Serbia since November 2021, although he expressed the intention to seek asylum to the relevant authorities during the extradition procedure, claiming that he was at risk of being subjected to torture and political persecution if returned to his country of origin.
-This flagrant denial of access to the asylum procedure, and ignoring of ECtHR’s interim measure resembles the case of Cevdet Ayaz, who was extradited to Türkiye despite CAT interim measure and before his asylum procedure was concluded.[31]
-The case was communicated to the Government of Serbia in June 2022 and it is pending.[32]
+This flagrant denial of access to the asylum procedure and ignoring of ECtHR’s interim measure resembles the case of Cevdet Ayaz, who was extradited to Türkiye despite CAT interim measure and before his asylum procedure was concluded.[33]
+The case was communicated to the Government of Serbia in June 2022 and is still pending.[34]

 Access to the asylum procedure for persons expelled/returned from neighbouring States

-It is important to reiterate that people expelled or returned from Hungary, Croatia and Romania informally or in line with the Readmission Agreement between the EU and the Republic of Serbia on the readmission of persons residing without authorisation[33] can face obstacles in accessing the asylum procedure.
-It is not clear what the official stance of Serbian authorities vis-à-vis such cases is, but there were several CSOs’ interventions in the past which show that access to asylum procedures may be impeded for people who were penalised in misdemeanour proceeding or were issued with an expulsion order.[34]
+It is important to reiterate that people expelled or returned from Hungary, Croatia and Romania informally or in line with the Readmission Agreement between the EU and the Republic of Serbia on the readmission of persons residing without authorisation can face obstacles accessing the asylum procedure.
+It is not clear what the official stance of Serbian authorities vis-à-vis such cases is, but there were several CSOs’ interventions in the past which show that access to asylum procedures may be impeded for people who were penalised in misdemeanour proceeding or were issued with an expulsion order.[35]
 In particular, the denial of access to the asylum procedure is a common practice applicable to persons who are likely in need of international protection and who attempted to irregularly cross to Croatia hidden in the back of a truck or van at the official border crossing.
-After they are discovered by the Croatian border police and informally surrendered back to the Serbian police, they are automatically taken to the misdemeanour court in Šid or Bačka Palanka where they are penalised for a misdemeanour of illegal stay or entry and subsequently served with a decision on cancellation of residency or a decision on return.[35]
+After they are discovered by the Croatian border police and informally surrendered back to the Serbian police, they are automatically taken to the misdemeanour court in Šid or Bačka Palanka where they are penalised for a misdemeanour of illegal stay or entry and subsequently served with a decision on cancellation of residency or a decision on return.[36]
 Both of these decisions have the nature of an expulsion order.
-Therefore, if they decide to apply for asylum, they could be denied that possibility and will be further treated as irregular migrants[36] and can be also pushed to an informal system, outside reception centres.
+Therefore, if they decide to apply for asylum, they could be denied that possibility and will be further treated as irregular migrants and can be also pushed to an informal system, outside reception centres.
 That was the case with the late Afghani USAC X. who was eventually killed by smugglers in front of the Asylum Centre in Krnjača.[37]
 Another case of UASC denied access to the asylum procedure[38] upon the return from Hungary is still pending before the ECtHR.[39]

 ‘Over the past years, most of the people on move have not had access to asylum procedure in Serbia.
 Police stations in the cities on the north of the country, where the majority of people reside and where they are being accepted after the readmission, refuse to register people on the move as asylum seekers and ignore their asylum claims.
 This practice forces people to turn to smuggling networks where they are at risk of human trafficking and different types of exploitation.
-Therefore, people who are in need of international protection are forced to stay in one of the transiting camps or in informal settlements run by smugglers, in very poor conditions, without access to basic necessities such as food, heating and clothes.[40]
+Therefore, people who are in need of international protection are forced to stay in one of the transiting camps or in informal settlements run by smugglers, in very poor conditions, without access to basic necessities such as food, heating and clothes.’[40]

 • what kind of status has the individual enjoyed in Serbia (asylum seeker, irregular migrant or other);